-The Country View is a well-known restaurant in the Portsmouth area that has been a community favorite over 30 years.
-By maintaining quality food, an excellent reputation and high standards, we have been voted Best Breakfast on the Seacoast many times over the years, been awarded the Certificate of Excellence by TripAdvisor and been part of more than 100 fundraising campaigns, as we constantly strive to give back to our closely-knit community here on the New Hampshire seacoast area.
-Our talented chefs create flavorful and delicious dishes, producing creative and comforting combinations that keep customers coming back, yet also find time to participate in various fundraising competitions such as this one.
+The Country View is a top restaurant in the Portsmouth area that has been a community favorite over 30 years.
+We constantly strive to give back to our closely-knit community here on the New Hampshire seacoast area By maintaining quality food, an excellent reputation and high standards, we have been voted Best Breakfast on the Seacoast many times over the years.
+We have also been awarded the Certificate of Excellence by TripAdvisor and been part of more than 100 fundraising campaigns.
+Our talented chefs create flavorful and delicious dishes, producing creative and comforting combinations that keep customers coming back.
+Yet also they find time to participate in various fundraising competitions such as this one.

-This month, as winter is at its peak and we desire to find warmth where we can, we’ve decided to put the spotlight on our team.
-We want to tell you more about the people who help make The Country View a top restaurant in the Portsmouth area and have asked the staff to share their favorite dish and the story behind it.
+As winter is at its peak and we desire to find warmth where we can, we’ve decided to put the spotlight on our team.
+We want to tell you more about the people who help make The Country View a top restaurant in the Portsmouth area.
+We have asked the staff to share their favorite dish and the story behind it.

 Thinking about my favorite dish on the menu, Blueberry Pancakes, brings back wonderful memories of my childhood.
 I can vividly remember waking up on Saturday mornings to find my father (who was mainly a cook) making pancakes downstairs for his 5 children.
 No alarm clock was needed when the sweet smell would slowly crawl up the stairs and fill my room.
 My father and the family used to go to the local farmers’ market in the Portsmouth area and pick blueberries which

-I’ve been working at the Country View Restaurant for thirteen years and I can say with great certainty that my all-time favorite dish is undoubtedly The Piggy.
-The first time I tried it I was with my young son, who was around 10 at the time, and it reminded us of our trips to the Lake Placid area.
+I’ve been working at the Country View Restaurant for thirteen years.
+And I can say with great certainty that my all-time favorite dish is undoubtedly The Piggy.
+The first time I tried it I was with my young son, who was around 10 at the time.
+It reminded us of our trips to the Lake Placid area.
 During our travels, we dined in a number of different places and discovered our love for sausage gravy.
 The Lake Placid version doesn’t compare to what we serve at the Country View, but eating it makes me nostalgic for years gone by and time with family.
-The Piggy combines scrambled eggs with hash browns and bacon, smothered with the aforementioned sausage gravy and served on a buttermilk biscuit; in one word it is simply “delicious”.
+The Piggy combines scrambled eggs with hash browns and bacon, smothered with the aforementioned sausage gravy and served on a buttermilk biscuit.
+In one word it is simply “delicious”.
 And I just love it!

 Jeff Smith, General Manager